Inference Builder Overview#

 sudo usermod -aG docker $USER

 Some of the models used in the examples are from the NVIDIA GPU Cloud (NGC) repository, and certain models from NGC require active subscription.
-Please download and install the NGC CLI from the NGC page and and follow the NGC CLI Guide to set up the tool.

 The examples are organized based on the backend they are using, and the steps to run the examples are different for each backend.
 Please click on the sample name to see the detailed instructions.